An exponentially-growing family of universal quantum circuits: Introduction

 Sec.~\ref{sec:lin_arch} provides a review of how angle-embedded QNNs approximate their input distributions by fitting to them a truncated Fourier.
 Specifically, Sec.~\ref{sec:lin_arch} reviews the linear encoding architectures and how their number of Fourier bases grow linearly with the number of repetitions -- sequential linear in Sec.~\ref{sec:seq_lin} -- as well as the number of qubits -- parallel linear in Sec.~\ref{sec:par_lin}.
-Then, Sec.~\ref{sec:exp_arch} introduces the same two architectures but with a slight modification to represent an exponentially-growing number of Fourier bases.
-To use these architectures in practice, Sec.~\ref{sec:training} showcases a comparison in the training performance of these architectures and shows that the parallel exponential has a superior training performance to the other architectures on a synthetic, one-dimensional dataset.
+Then, Sec.~\ref{sec:exp_arch} introduces the same two architectures but slightly modified to represent an exponentially-growing number of Fourier bases.
+To use these architectures in practice, Sec.~\ref{sec:training} compares the training performance of these architectures and shows that the parallel exponential has a superior training performance to the other architectures on a synthetic, one-dimensional dataset.
 Finally, Sec.~\ref{sec:critical} critically evaluates the work and suggests areas for future investigation.